hisashiishida/utility_scripts/README.md

 ## ToDo
 ### Republishing the rostopics
 - Check wheather the topic is just receved or not
-- Add type hints and docstrings
+- (Done) Add type hints and docstrings